mohammad-ibrahim-ALsb3awy/mohammad-ibrahim-ALsb3awy/README.md

 - 👀 I’m interested in memes ,some computer science and video games
 - 🌱 I’m currently learning how to be cool and some computer science
 - 📫 How to reach me      - on telegram   https://t.me/mo_no_6 -
-- ⚡ Fun fact: I'M a MITE student
+- ⚡ Fun fact: I'm a MITE student